ElliotRedhead/PrintCrate/TESTING.md

 Superuser access to the PostgreSQL database is granted to the following account for ease of your testing purposes.
 Username: CodeInstitute
 Password: PrintCI2020
 These credentials have only been made available for assessment purposes of this educational project, and would not be shared in a production environment.
+If assessing using a new database: a minimum of three showcase products must be added in order to view the product showcase section on the homepage.

 ## Automated Testing